Fr3dric0/IoTBoiler/README.md

 > Plan ahead.
 Use the boiling time to calculate the amount of water boiled

 ### Limitations
-Because of the limited reliability of the bluetooth chip, we should limit us to only send and recieve single characters
+Because of the limited reliability of the bluetooth chip, the communication between Arduino and Java Spark is restricted to one character to and from.
+Therefore, Java Spark is responsible for building most of the logic and statistics.

 ## Java Server
-The coordination central is the Java Spark-server, which communicates with the clients (_HTTP request_) and arduino (_Bluetooth signals_).
+The coordination central is the Java Spark-server, which communicates with the clients (_HTTP_) and Arduino (_Bluetooth_).

 ### Available Requests